Volunteer

 - Able to interact in a positive manner with all guests, volunteers, staff, and animals

-Training: Docent training takes place once a year and consists of an orientation, shadowing Docent Mentors (June-July), and a 11-session training class on Saturdays and Sundays in August and September.
-On the last day of class, all volunteers are required to complete a written exam and interpret an animal artifact station for Zoo guests.
+Training: The eight session Docent training takes place once a year on weekend in August.
+Additional training includes an orientation, shadowing and review at current interpretive stations (June-July).
+On the last days of class, all volunteers are required to complete a written exam and interpret an animal artifact station for Zoo guests.
 Volunteer training covers topics such as conservation, species-specific natural history, interpretation techniques, Reid Park Zoo operations, safety procedures, and customer service and experience.
-Docent volunteers receive a name tag and the Docent Handbook, and the Volunteer Program Policies & Procedures Manual (electronic) that contains all volunteer and Zoo protocols.
-A $50 training fee is due on the first day of class to cover training materials.
+Volunteers receive a name tag, access to training materials, and the Volunteer Services Policies & Procedures Manual (electronic) that contains all volunteer and Zoo protocols.

-Dress Code: Docents must wear a red or white polo shirt, khaki pants, shorts, or skirts (shorts and skirt must be fingertip length), closed-toe and heel shoes, and a name tag.
+Dress Code: Docents must wear a polo shirt, khaki pants, shorts, or skirts (shorts and skirt must be fingertip length), closed-toe and heel shoes, and a name tag.
 Colognes, perfumes, and strong-smelling lotions are not allowed, and minimal jewelry is recommended.
-Uniforms are not provided by the Zoo and must be purchased by the volunteer.
+Additional uniform items are not provided by the Zoo and must be purchased by the volunteer.

 Zoo Crew (Teen Program)

-Zoo Crew volunteers are teen educators who work on Zoo grounds with guests of all ages, helping them create inspiring memories and form connections between wild animals and wild places.
-As a Zoo Crew volunteer, teens increase and share their knowledge of animals, conservation, and the environment while gaining valuable volunteer experience in a Zoo setting.
+Zoo Crew volunteers are teens educating guests on Zoo grounds, helping them form connections with wild animals and wild places, inspiring their protection.
+As a Zoo Crew volunteer, teens gain and share their knowledge of animals, conservation, and the environment while building valuable volunteer experience in a Zoo setting.

 The Zoo Crew teen volunteer program is designed to foster independence and responsibility in teens.
 While parental support is important, it’s crucial that teens take the initiative in managing their volunteer commitments.
 This means they should be the primary contact for communications and be proactive in handling their schedules and responsibilities.

-Please use the teen’s email and phone number in the application, and encourage them to communicate directly with Volunteer Program Staff.
-This experience is not only about volunteering but also about growing into responsible, self-sufficient young adults.
+Please use the teen’s email and phone number in the application, and encourage them to communicate directly with Volunteer Staff.
+This experience is about volunteering and growing into responsible, self-sufficient young adults.

 Position Details